Religion, Philosphy and Ethics

-At Bolder Academy, our Religious Education curriculum is designed to develop our students into kind, strong, brave young adults where a Bolder future awaits.
+At Bolder Academy, our Religion, Philosophy and Ethics curriculum is designed to develop our students into kind, strong, brave young adults where a Bolder future awaits.

-The aims of the Religious Education curriculum are to:
+The aims of the Religion, Philosophy and Ethics curriculum are to:

 Students are taught:

-To discuss the ultimate meaning and purpose of life, beliefs about God, issues of right and wrong and what it means to be human.
+To discuss the ultimate meaning and purpose of life, beliefs about God, issues of right and wrong.

-Knowledge, understanding and awareness of Christianity and other major world faiths, including Buddhism, Hinduism, Islam, Judaism and Sikhism as well as ethical non-theistic traditions, such as Humanism.
+- Knowledge, understanding and awareness of Christianity and other major world faiths, including Hinduism, Buddhism, Sikhism and Judaism, Islam, as well as studying ethical themes, relationships and families, religion and life, philosophy of religion: God and science, philosophy of religion: Is there really a God?

-An awareness and understanding of religions and beliefs, teachings, practices and forms of expression, as well as of the influence of religious and other beliefs on individuals, families, communities and cultures.
+- An awareness and understanding of religions and beliefs, teachings, practices and forms of expression, as well as the influence of religious and other beliefs on individuals, families, communities and cultures.

 We will know if we have been successful when our students live and breathe our three core values within the Academy and beyond.
 When they demonstrate: